bigbridge-nl/product-import/README.md

 This library just helps you to get products into Magento's database quickly, low level.

-The product indexes Category Products, product Categories, Product Price, Product EAV, Stock must be in the mode Update by Schedule, since this import does not update indexes by itself.

 ## Features

 * import of product data (new and updates, based on sku)